ethompson93/ethompson93.github.io/_pages/cv.md

   {% endfor %}</ul>

 ## Funding and Academic Awards

-* 2024: AAIC Conference Fellowship
+- **2024**: AAIC Conference Fellowship
+- **2024**: MedICSS Award
-* 2024: MedICSS award for contribution to the yearly UCL Medical Image Computing Summer School. £500 awarded for conference travel.
+  *Awarded £500 for contribution to UCL Medical Image Computing Summer School (for conference travel)*
-* 2024: UCL Institute for Healthcare Engineering Early Career Researcher travel award. £500 awarded for conference travel.
+- **2024**: UCL Institute for Healthcare Engineering Early Career Researcher Travel Award
+  *Awarded £500 for conference travel*
+- **2023**: Guarantors of Brain Travel Grant
+  *Awarded £955 for conference travel*
-* 2022: DEMON Network Pilot Grant. £10,000 awarded to extend a group hackathon project: “An online platform for low-cost, automatic diagnosis of general dementia using combined cognitive and informant measures”
+- **2022**: DEMON Network Pilot Grant
+  *Awarded £10,000 to extend a group hackathon project: "An online platform for low-cost, automatic diagnosis of general dementia using combined cognitive and informant measures"*
-* 2023: Guarantors of Brain Travel Grant. £955 awarded for conference travel.
-* 2019: University of Oxford Doctoral Training Centre Outreach Award, for organisation of Pint of Science Festival in Nottingham
+- **2019**: University of Oxford Doctoral Training Centre Outreach Award
+  *For organizing the Pint of Science Festival in Nottingham*
-* 2018: ISMRM Summa Cum Laude Merit Award for abstract in top 5% of submissions in a review category
+- **2018**: ISMRM Summa Cum Laude Merit Award
+  *Recognized for abstract in the top 5% of submissions in a review category*

 ## Outreach